Dreamfall: The Longest Journey: Critical reviews

 Dreamfall: The Longest Journey was generally well-received by both critics and players.
 The media praised the story and the characterisation in the game, but criticized its fighting and stealth elements, as well as the abrupt cliffhanger ending.
 Aggregating review websites GameRankings and Metacritic gave the PC version 77.48% and 75/100 and the Xbox version 75.06% and 73/100.

 GameSpy rated the game as "outstanding": "It's been a long-time [sic] since The Longest Journey was released, with fans of the game wondering whether a sequel could possibly match the original.
 They need wonder no longer.
 Dreamfall is an amazing journey that propels players into a world where science, magic, art, and music combine to make a whole much greater than the sum of its parts."
 GameSpot rated it as "great," stating "Dreamfall does not disappoint, for the most part.
 It exhibits the unique attention to detail and terrific presentation that made The Longest Journey so remarkable for its time."
 Adventure Classic Gaming said "It is contemporary interactive fiction at its best.
 Its unique blend of storytelling and gameplay should appeal to a broad range of gamers beyond those who are loyal to the adventure genre."

 Other critics, while not disputing the quality of the story, were disappointed that the game is primarily story-driven, and would like to have seen more gameplay.
 For example, IGN opined: "While playing through, it's difficult to shake the impression that intelligent design was given a back seat to painfully simplistic fighting and sneaking sequences.
 The combat is, for all intents and purposes, a total joke. [...]
 While the gameplay has been drastically simplified, the story remains as engaging as ever.
 Characters engage in deep conversation, revealing all sorts of nuance and helping to strengthen this game's unique mood.
 Be warned, if you don't like watching lengthy conversations or if you generally disregard a game's plot, you'll be absolutely dissatisfied with Dreamfall.
 However, if you're in the mood for one of gaming's best and most recent narratives, by all means pick this one up.
 Just be aware that Dreamfall's appeal lies largely in its narrative and characters, and not in the gameplay."

 The editors of Computer Games Magazine presented Dreamfall with their 2006 "Best Adventure Game" and "Best Original Music" awards.
 It was a runner-up for their list of the year's top 10 computer games.
+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Dreamfall for "Outstanding Achievement in Story and Character Development".

 Reflecting on the maligned combat and stealth sections, the developers noted that these mechanics were added to diversify the traditional graphic adventure game gameplay, but conceded that they had "failed to make those mechanics fun".